Intentional Relationship Solutions

 Online Group: [Local or International]

 • If you are posting a sign-up online, send them to a survey that requests extra information once they have registered.
-For example, how they heard about the study, demographics, what they hope to get out of it.
+For example, how they heard about the study, demographics, and what they hope to get out of it.

 • Opt to have a pre-start connect time so that folks can get to know each other and ask questions.
 You can also use this time to restate your expectations, list the guidelines, etc.